 The snatch is the pinnacle of kettlebell movements.
-The object is to bring the kettlebell up in one fluid, uninterrupted motion.
+The object is to bring the kettlebell from between the legs to overhead in one fluid, uninterrupted motion.
 The power of the snatch is generated from the hips and then guided above the head with accurate positioning of the hand and arm.

 The set up is your first rep. Before touching the kettlebell, position your feet hip with apart and hinge your hips back, keeping a neutral spine.
 With the kettlebell set up 6-12 inches in front of your toes, reach for the handle and pull it toward you, keeping your shoulders square.
 Engage your lats, breathe in thru you nose, brace your core and hike the bell aggressively between your legs, keeping your hips down.
 When the bell is all the way between your legs, squeeze your glutes to drive hips forward and up.
 When your hips are fully extended, let out a full exhalation of breath.
 As the bell rises, keep your elbow in close to your side and guide the bell up the midline of your body.
-When the bell is above your head and feels weightless, relax your grip and punch you hand up to the sky, allowing the kettlebell to rotate around and land softly on your wrist.
+When the bell is above your head, it should feel weightless.
+Relax your grip and punch your hand up to the sky, allowing the kettlebell to rotate around and land softly on your wrist.

 Own the top position by pausing briefly with your elbow locked out, wrist straight and strong, keeping your shoulder packed and your ribs down.

-The kettlebell snatch increases athleticism by increasing strength, power and endurance.
-Try a class taught by one of our professional coaches and experience it for yourself!
+The kettlebell snatch develops athleticism by increasing strength, power and endurance.
+Try a class taught Monday - Friday at 9am and 5:30pm by one of our professional coaches and experience it for yourself!